 Aside from heat, oil is the most important component during seasoning.
 You probably have some questions about the type of oil to start with.
 Can you use olive oil to season a grill?

-The simple answer is yes you can, but grapeseed oil is much better.
+Short Answer: Yes you can, but grapeseed oil is much better.

 Let’s look into it and see how you can preserve your grilling surface for years to come.